 Everyone wants to save money on the things they have to buy.
 But when it comes to a luxury item – particularly one that will be part of your home for many years – seeking the lowest price isn’t wise if it means sacrificing quality.

 That said, there are legitimate ways to keep costs under control while still getting a top-notch addition to your home.
 The key is to look for the lowest price within the selection of pools that meet your standards.
-Here are five ways to save money – whether it’s a few hundred dollars or thousands.
+Here are five ways to save money in 2023 – whether it’s a few hundred dollars or thousands.

 1. Choose Vinyl